cleodora-forecasting/cleodora/website/content/docs/user/cleosrv.md

 Unpack the archive wherever you want it.
 There will only be a single executable inside named `cleosrv` or `cleosrv.exe`.

+## Updating cleosrv

+Download the latest release (see above) and replace the existing `cleosrv` or `cleosrv.exe` executable on your PC.
+All data in your database will be transformed automatically to be compatible with the new version when you start cleosrv.

+After updating to a newer version do not open the same database with the old version.

 ## Running cleosrv